 This translation of García Lorca’s landmark 1932 play is a classic and passionate lover’s tragedy.
 In this earthy and poetic drama, a grieving mother arranges the marriage of her only surviving son, setting off a series of conflicts and adventures for the story’s young lovers.

-Brief Encounter by Noël Coward, Emma Rice (US)
+Brief Encounter by Noël Coward and Emma Rice (US)

 Laura, a respectable suburban wife, and Alec, an idealistic, married doctor, meet in a station buffet and fall passionately in love, but they are doomed never to find fulfillment.
 Emma Rice brilliantly adapted Coward’s timeless tale of love and heartache for the stage, interspersing the romantic action with nine Coward ditties.